kaorahi/katawrap/README.md

 * `nextRootInfo`: Copy of the rootInfo of the next turn if it exists.
 * All fields in `rootInfo` and `query` are also copied directly under the response.
 This enables easy access in jq as `{turnNumber, winrate}` instead of `{turnNumber, winrate: .rootInfo.winrate}`.
+* If exists, all fields in `sgfProp` are copied similarly.
+List elements are joined to one string for convenience, e.g., `"PB": "Shusaku", "BR": "4d", "PW": "Inseki", "WR": "8d", "RE": "B+2"`.

 `moveInfos` is guaranteed to be sorted by `order`.